Italy: Tuscany & Umbria

 4-7 miles, easy to moderate

-Today you depart San Quirico and walk through gentle hills in the shade of old-growth woods, skirting vineyards where the famous Sangiovese Grosso grape is grown for the world-famous Brunello wine.
-You might stop to visit an ancient Etruscan settlement, still under excavation.
-Then continue through farmland, ancient dwellings, wineries, and olive groves before making the dramatic descent to the isolated Romanesque Abbey of Sant’Antimo.
+Today, you depart San Quirico and walk through gentle hills shaded by old-growth woods, skirting vineyards where the renowned Sangiovese Grosso grape is cultivated for world-famous Brunello di Montalcino wine.
+Along the way, you may pause to visit an ancient Etruscan settlement, still under excavation.
+The trail continues through farmland, historic dwellings, wineries, and olive groves before making a dramatic descent to the secluded Romanesque Abbey of Sant’Antimo.

 Included Meals: Breakfast, Dinner

-Your morning is devoted to an exploration of Assisi.
-This stunning town sits in a commanding position on the slopes of Mount Subasio and has retained its charming medieval qualities and strong associations with St. Francis.
-The intriguing history of Assisi’s city center and the Basilica of St. Francis come to life with interpretation from your guide.
-Afterward, enjoy lunch at a local restaurant.
+Your morning is devoted to a three-hour exploration of Assisi.
+Perched on the slopes of Mount Subasio, this stunning town has preserved its medieval charm and its deep connection to St. Francis.
+The captivating history of Assisi’s city center and the Basilica of St. Francis comes to life through the insights of your leader.
+After the tour, enjoy lunch on your own at a local restaurant, followed by time for independent exploration.

 Included Meals: Breakfast, Lunch

-After lunch, you may choose to return to Spello by van or descend on foot, continuing through olive groves and alongside an ancient Roman aqueduct.
-This aqueduct once brought drinking water into town along the eastern side of the mountain.
+After lunch, you may choose to return to Spello by van or continue on foot, descending through the forest along a well-maintained trail.
+The path leads through olive groves and alongside an ancient Roman aqueduct, which once brought drinking water into town from the eastern slopes of the mountain.

 Included Meals: Breakfast, Lunch, Dinner